henryholtgeerts/ghostdar/README.md

-# ghostdar-v2
+# ghostdar

-wp plugin powering the ghostdar
+track ghosts as fast as you see them! log sightings and search for nearby ghosts :)